-Mechanism of Action and Research
+Mechanism of action and research

 This effect was tested in individuals that had received the Pandemrix vaccine and supported by the results, which showed that 85% of them had elevated levels of antibodies that target the receptor.
-Accordingly, none of the control group that received the Focetria vaccine exhibited elevated levels of the antibodies.
+Accordingly, none of the individuals in the control group that received the Focetria vaccine exhibited elevated levels of the antibodies.

 There have been several studies that have been published on similar observed effects of the swine flu vaccine that has been distributed in various countries worldwide.
 This remains true for various age groups, from young children to adults, that have received the Pandemrix swine flu vaccination.